Rosh Chodesh: Traditional observances

 If Rosh Chodesh falls on Shabbat, the regular Torah reading is supplemented with a reading of Numbers 28:9-15.
 The German custom is to sing the Half Kaddish preceding Maftir to a special tune.
-The regular Haftorah is replaced by a special Rosh Chodesh Haftorah.
+In most months (if it does not coincide with another special Haftarah), the regular Haftarah is replaced by a special Rosh Chodesh Haftarah.
 The Mussaf prayer is also modified when Rosh Chodesh falls on Shabbat.
-The central benediction is replaced with an alternate version (Ata Yatzarta) that mentions both the Shabbat and Rosh Chodesh.
-If Rosh Chodesh falls on a Sunday, a different Haftarah, Mahar Chodesh ("Tomorrow is the New Moon", I Samuel 20:18-42) is read.
-Kiddush Levanah is recited soon after Rosh Chodesh, typically on the first Saturday night after Rosh Chodesh.
+The central benediction is replaced with an alternative version (Ata Yatzarta) that mentions both the Shabbat and Rosh Chodesh.
+If Rosh Chodesh falls on a Sunday and not on the Sabbath, the special Haftarah of Mahar Chodesh ("Tomorrow is the New Moon", I Samuel 20:18-42) is read if it does not coincide with another special Haftarah.

+Kiddush Levanah is recited soon after Rosh Chodesh, although most communities wait until three or seven days after the Molad (the time of the "birth" of the new moon).
+It is common to wait until Saturday night to recite Kiddush Levanah.

 Many have a custom to eat a special meal in honor of Rosh Chodesh, as recommended by the Shulchan Aruch.
 This gives one the opportunity to recite the Ya'a'le Ve-Yavo in Birkat Hamazon.
 Some Hasidic Jews sing Psalm 104 during this meal.

 Work

 Jews nowadays generally treat Rosh Chodesh as barely different from any other weekday (except for expansion of the prayer service).
 The Torah does not prohibit work (melacha) on Rosh Chodesh, and the Talmud states that work is permitted on Rosh Chodesh.
 The Jerusalem Talmud states that women refrain from work on Rosh Hodesh, but only by custom as opposed to law.
-This custom is recorded in the Shulchan Aruch, but does not seem to be commonly practiced in modern times.
+This custom is recorded in the Shulchan Aruch, but does not seem to be commonly practised in modern times.

 Yet for much of early Jewish history, Rosh Chodesh was observed much more seriously.
 In some Biblical sources, Rosh Hodesh is described as a day when business is not conducted and which seems to have been devoted to worship and feasting.
 This is corroborated by an inscription from the Arad ostraca (c.
-600 BCE) where a military commander is told to deliver goods on the first of the month, but only to record this delivery in writing on the second of the month (seemingly because writing was considered a forbidden melakha).
+600 BCE) in which a military commander is told to deliver goods on the first of the month, but only to record this delivery in writing on the second of the month (seemingly because writing was considered a forbidden melakha).
 In the Second Temple period, too, Rosh Chodesh was considered a day of rest according to some sources.
 In the Talmudic period, one passage considered Rosh Chodesh to be a day on which work ceased (bittul); another passage suggests that work ceased (bittul) but was not forbidden (assur).
 To explain the current acceptance of working on Rosh Chodesh, Shaagat Aryeh proposed that there indeed was a general prohibition on Rosh Chodesh work while the Temple stood, as the mussaf sacrifice was offered on behalf of the entire people, and a general principle exists that a person may not work on a day when their sacrifice is offered.